John Wheeler Boyd, Jr.

-He began teaching at Campion Academy in 1986, teaching full-time there until 1994, when he reduced his teaching to part-time in order to complete class work on a doctorate in music theory and composition at the University of Northern Colorado in Greeley.
+He began teaching at Campion Academy in 1986 and taught there until 1994, when he reduced his teaching to part-time in order to complete class work on a doctorate in music theory and composition at the University of Northern Colorado in nearby Greeley.
 While at UNC, he taught music theory, tutored graduate music theory students, and was a frequent accompanist.
 Secondary areas of study included accompanying and choral work.

-While writing his dissertation, he taught piano and instrument lessons at Union College from 1996 to 1998, completing his doctoral degree, a D.A., in 1998.
+While writing his dissertation, he taught piano and instrument lessons at Union College in Lincoln, Nebraska, from 1996 to 1998, completing his doctoral degree, a D.A., in 1998.
 His dissertation was a composition titled Concerto for Piano and Wind Ensemble.
 He accepted the position at Southwestern Adventist University that autumn.

-Boyd is still an active composer and arranger and plans to create a website in 2014 where he can share his music and solicit commissions for unaccompanied solos to full ensembles.
-He is also planning on developing a series of videos teaching playing music by ear from a classical music perspective, an updated version of Music – Speaking the Language, a practical syllabus he wrote for a workshop at Sunnydale Academy in 1990.
+Boyd continued to teach part-time at SWAU and compose and arrange music following retirement.
+He created a website in 2014 where he could share his music and solicit commissions for unaccompanied solos to full ensembles.
+He also developed a series of videos teaching playing music by ear from a classical music perspective, an updated version of Music, Speaking the Language, a practical syllabus he had written for a workshop at Sunnydale Academy (Missouri) in 1990.